Last Updated on

 - If the room is highly shaded, decrease capacity by 10 %.

-- If the room is more sunny, increase capacity by 10 %.
+- In the sunnier days, increase capacity by 10 %.

 - If more than 2 people regularly occupy the room, add more 600 Btu for each additional person.